rfay/ddev-from-beginning/slides/presentation.md

 - Hosting integrations allow `ddev pull <integration>` and `ddev push <integration>`
 - Or use DDEV's import/export and snapshot features to synchronize databases and files between local and remote environments.

 ---

+## DDEV Troubleshooting Clinic

+- Common issues and how to resolve them
+- Debugging tips and commands
+- Community resources and support channels
+- Example: `ddev logs`, `ddev describe`, `ddev utility dockercheck`, `ddev utility diagnose`

+---

+## DDEV Add-on Creation Deep Dive

+- How to create and publish custom add-ons
+- Structure and configuration of add-ons
+- Best practices for maintainability
+- Example: Creating a Redis add-on

+---

+## Using Web Extra Daemons

+- Running additional background services in DDEV with `web_extra_daemons`
+- Use cases: queue workers, cron jobs, etc.

+---

+## Custom Docker Compose and Extra Services

+- Done less these days since there are so many add-ons
+- Extending DDEV with custom Docker Compose files
+- Adding databases, caches, or other services
+- Overriding default configurations safely
+- Example snippet for adding a Solr service

+---

+## Customizing Add-ons with environment or config overrides

+## DDEV in Corporate or Restricted Environments

+- Handling proxy and firewall configurations
+- Using private registries and mirrors
+- Using private add-ons

+---

+## Git Workflows and Shared Development

+- Best practices for using DDEV with Git
+- Sharing configuration and environment files
+- Handling database and file synchronization
+- Integrating with feature branches and CI

+---

+## CI/CD and Automated Testing with DDEV

+- Leveraging DDEV in continuous integration pipelines
+- Running automated tests locally and remotely
+- Using snapshots and import/export for test data
+- Example GitHub Actions workflow snippet

+---

+## Working Offline or in Limited Connectivity

+- Strategies for offline development with DDEV
+- Pre-pulling images and caching dependencies
+- Handling updates and syncing when online

+---

+## DDEV for Non-TYPO3 Frameworks

+- Support for Drupal, WordPress, Laravel, and others
+- Configuring project types and docroots
+- Using custom commands and hooks
+- Community examples and templates

+---

+## Contributing to DDEV Core or Docs

+- How to get involved with development
+- Reporting issues and submitting pull requests
+- Writing and improving documentation
+- Joining community meetings and discussions

+---

+## Additional Topics

+- Creating your own hosting integration
+- Creating your own add-on
+- Integrating with Apache Solr

 ## Getting Involved